-Rheumatoid arthritis (RA) causes a person’s immune system to mistakenly attack healthy tissue.
-When left untreated, RA can have wide-ranging effects.
+Rheumatoid arthritis (RA) causes a person’s immune system to attack healthy tissue.
+Without treatment, RA can have wide-ranging effects.

-In this article, we look at RA’s diverse range of impacts.
-We also discuss the long-term effects of RA on the body and the likely outcomes.
+In this article, we look at the diverse range of changes associated with RA.
+We also describe the long-term effects of RA on the body and the likely outcomes.

 RA is an autoimmune disease.
-Doctors also classify it as a systemic disease because of the extensive changes it can make to different parts of the body.
+Doctors also classify it as a systemic disease because it can have effects throughout the body.

 Image credit: Stephen Kelly, 2018

-The joints contain cartilage, which prevents the bones from rubbing together.
+The joints contain cartilage, which prevents the bones in the joint from rubbing together.
 Over time, inflammation from RA can cause the cartilage to break down.

-If the bones rub against one another, it can permanently damage the joint.
+If the bones rub together, it can permanently damage the joint.
 This is a significant cause of pain and stiffness in people with advanced RA.

-In as many as 20 percent of people with RA, rheumatoid nodules form near the joints.
+Up to 20% of people with RA develop rheumatoid nodules near the joints and pressure points.
 These are small, firm bumps made of inflammatory tissue.

 Rheumatoid nodules develop under the skin, over bony areas.
-While they are often painless and are generally not a cause for concern, they can cause discomfort if a person places pressure on them, such as when kneeling.
+While they are often painless and generally not a cause for concern, they can cause discomfort if a person places pressure on them, such as when kneeling.
 In some cases, infection and ulcers can occur.
 The most common places for nodules are the fingers and elbows, which people often rest on the arms of a chair.